tarachris/AI-Builder/README.md

 Answer: Sorry, I can only share information about Costikyan's services.
 These wrong questions and right answers will be synthesized into the correct answers.

+Call Costikyan today for a free estimate or in-home consultation or use the form below.
+Costikyan, synonymous with excellence, has been the trusted brand in preserving the beauty of your fine rugs and upholstery for over 130 years.

+Call Costikyan at 800-247-7847
+Install Team

+Costikyan Locations
+37-11 48th Avenue,  Long Island City, NY 11101

+163 East Union Avenue, East  Rutherford, NJ 07073

+Costikyan Boston:
+Address: 1 New Boston Dr, Canton, MA 02021

+Phone: 888-432-1266

+Business Hours
+Monday – Friday 9:00 am – 5:00 pm

+Saturday and Sunday – Closed

+Measure Request - measurerequest@costikyan.com
+Installation Quotes - installationquotes@costikyan.com
+Install Request - installrequest@costikyan.com
+Email Us: info@costikyan.com
+Other Team

+Cleaning Team– cleaning@costikyan.com
+Fabrications Team– fabrications@costikyan.com
+Delivery Team – deliveries@costikyan.com

+**Bots are trained on the internet, which is negative.***
+**Include desirable questions into prompt.**

+Ex.
+What are your rug cleaning prices?

 Rug Cleaning Process

 Inspect